An RE'24 Workshop on Environment-Driven Requirements Engineering, Reykjavik, Iceland, June 24, 2024

 Program:

-Congratulations to the authors of the following accepted papers [paper ID is listed for camera-ready and registration purposes]:
+Congratulations to the authors of the following accepted papers!
+The preliminary program is listed below; all times are local.

 Call for Papers: